crane-cloud/documentation/cranecloud/docs/projects/projects.md

 2. Once the button is clicked, a modal containing a form to create a project.
 Let us use a case study: Create a Tensorflow project.

-   - Select Location from available locations.
+   - Select Datacenter location from available locations.
    - Enter project name.
+   - Enter project's organisation
+   - Enter project type
    - Enter project Description.
-   - Click the `ADD` button to submit the form.
+   - Click the `Create Project` button to submit the form.
    - The page will reload and display your newly created project.

    ![](../img/create_project_form.png)